 - Office lunch and learn or just lunch and chat

 Connect visually.
 Use video conferencing services for visual connection (I use Zoom).
 Adding the visual component makes a virtual meeting feel more conversational and alive.
 Have you noticed that you feel more connected when you have a visual image of your employee in their home office?
 Leverage that natural tendency by providing a virtual “tour” of your home office or the view from your window.
-Give your staff a visual context of you at work in your home office and offer them the opportunity to share their home workspace (if they wish).
+Give your staff a visual context of you at work in your home office and offer them the opportunity to share their home workspace (if they wish) Your employees would however require a stable network connection in order to have a virtual meeting.
+Make sure that they have the same by providing them with something similar to ziply fiber plans.

 - Determine the video conferencing service for the team